-Key Personnel for this program is the Project Director with a 1.0 FTE level of effort.
-The Project Director is responsible for oversight and management of the entire project.
+Key Personnel for this program are the Project Director (minimum 0.5 FTE level of effort) and the Data Analyst (minimum 0.5 FTE level of effort).
+The Project Director is responsible for oversight of the entire project.
+The Data Analyst is responsible for epidemiological, data, and program analysis.

-If awarded, recipients will be notified by SAMHSA about whether the individual designated for this position has been approved.
+If awarded, recipients will be notified by SAMHSA about whether the individuals designated for these positions have been approved.
 If recipients need to replace a Key Personnel during the project period, the individual proposed for the vacant position requires prior approval by SAMHSA after a review of the credentials of the staff member and the job description.